dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 foldLeft : ∀(r : Type) → ∀(init : r) → ∀(update : r → Integer → r) → ListInt → r
 ```

-The arguments of `foldLeft` are an arbitrary result type `r`, an initial value of type `r`, and a function that takes the currently aggregated value of type `r`, the next integer from the list, and computes the next aggregated value.
+The arguments of `foldLeft` are an arbitrary result type `r`, an initial value of type `r`, and an "updater" function of type `r → Integer → r`.
+The arguments of the updater function are the currently aggregated value of type `r` and a next integer from the list.
+The result is the next aggregated value (of type `r`).

 It is perhaps surprising that the code of `foldLeft` is _non-recursive_: